Where would you rather retire: on a yacht in the Mediterranean, or in a leaky cardboard box on the street?

 Want something more specific?
 Of course you do.
 Don’t invest more than 20 percent of your retirement in the company you work for.
 And don’t invest more than 20 percent in any one industry, such as banks or tech makers.
 After all, if you went all in on tech at the end of 1999, you’d have lost more than 75 percent by August 2002.

-One of our favorite easy-peasy investment options is a “target date” retirement fund.
+One of our favorite no-brainer investment options is a "target date" retirement fund.
 Offered by many employers and investment firms, these funds automatically rebalance themselves against risk as you approach retirement age.
-Blackrock’s LifePath Index 2050 Fund, for example, is heavily invested in stocks now.
+Blackrock’s LifePath Index 2040 Fund, for example, is heavily invested in stocks now.
 But in 20 years, the fund will have sold off much of its stock to invest in bonds and other safer investments.
 It’s a pretty good set-it-and-forget-it way to go.

 That said, be sure to pay attention to the fees charged by funds, too.
 Many index funds offer fees of 0.1 percent or lower, which lets you keep most of your money.
 Others charge fees of 1 to 2 percent or higher.
 Skip those.
 After all, high fees could cost you hundreds of thousands of dollars over the course of your life.
 It’s definitely worth it to shop around.